 Finally, and perhaps the biggest surprise, is the fact that Sen. Elizabeth Warren, D-MA, a lawmaker who typically seeks more regulation rather than less, has indicated support for CTIFA, according to Ballard Spahr’s Money Laundering Watch and Reuters.
 Both report that during a hearing about the bill, Senator Warren said, “We need to rethink a lot of our money laundering laws, some of which . . . were written back in the 1970s and are badly out of date.”

 “Most observers said they expect Congress will be able to pass changes to AML regulations now that there is greater bipartisan support, partly driven by broad concerns about the incoming beneficial ownership rule and the increase in digital transactions,” according to American Banker.

 Technology Provides Some of the Answers

 As noted above, CTIFA encourages the use of technology to ease BSA/AML requirements.
-Many banks already use existing technology to conduct particular pieces of their compliance, including watchlist screening solutions, customer identification program (CIP) verification services and transaction monitoring systems.
+Many banks already use existing technology to conduct particular pieces of their compliance, including denied party screening solutions, customer identification program (CIP) verification services and transaction monitoring systems.